Kanlaon

 Kanlaon, also known as Mount Kanlaon and Kanlaon Volcano (Bolkang Kanglaon; Bolkang Kanglaon; Bulkang Kanlaon), is an active andesitic stratovolcano and the highest mountain on the island of Negros in the Philippines, as well as the highest peak in the Visayas, with an elevation of 2465 m above sea level.
 Mount Kanlaon ranks as the 42nd-highest peak of an island in the world.

-The volcano straddles the provinces of Negros Occidental and Negros Oriental, approximately 30 km southeast of Bacolod, the capital and most populous city of Negros Occidental and whole island.
+The volcano straddles the provinces of Negros Occidental and Negros Oriental, approximately 30 km southeast of Bacolod, the capital and most populous city of Negros Occidental and the whole island.
 It is one of the active volcanoes in the Philippines and part of the Pacific Ring of Fire.

 Etymology

 The name "Kanlaon" means "[place] of Laon", a pre-colonial Visayan goddess of creation, agriculture, and justice.
-The name Laon itself means "the ancient one", from Visayan laon meaning "ancient" or "old."
+The name Laon itself means "the ancient one", from Visayan laon, meaning "ancient" or "old."

 During the late Spanish colonial period of the Philippines, the volcano was briefly renamed as Malaspina by the Spanish, after the Spanish explorer Alejandro Malaspina of the Malaspina Expedition (1789–1794).

 Geography and geology

-Kanlaon has a peak elevation of 2465 m, although it is reported as 2435 m in some sources, with a base diameter of 30 km, and is dotted with pyroclastic cones and extinct craters lining to the north-northwest.
+Kanlaon has a peak elevation of 2465 m, although it is reported as 2435 m in some sources, with a base diameter of 30 km, and is dotted with pyroclastic cones and extinct craters extending to the north-northwest.
+It is part of the Negros volcanic belt resulting from the subduction of Sulu Sea basin lithosphere of the Sunda plate along the Negros Trench and has been an active subduction zone since the Miocene.

 Just below and north of the summit is the active Lugud crater.
-North of Lugud is a 2 by 0.8 km caldera known as Margaja Valley, with a small, often seasonal crater lake.
+North of Lugud is a 2 by 0.8 km crater known as Margaja Valley, with a small, often seasonal crater lake.
 The volcano is estimated to have an area of 24,557.60 ha.

+The area of the volcano is host to two distinct geothermal systems;